grapp1/kw-intern/parflow/docs/parflow_keys.rst

 Solver.Spinup
 ================================================================================

-[Type: int]
+[Type: boolean]

 .. note::
-    The value must be an Integer
+    The value must be True or False

 Solver.Symmetric